 - Once the eggplants are golden brown, remove from the pan and set aside.

-- Return the onions to the pan and add tomato paste and salt and toss for 2 minutes over medium heat to blend in and bring out the flavor of the tomato paste.
+- Return the onions to the pan, add tomato paste, salt, and pepper, and toss for 2 minutes over medium heat to blend in and bring out the flavor of the tomato paste.

-- Add water and the tomatoes, cover and bring to a gentle boil.
+- Add water, Ghooreh and the tomatoes, cover and bring to a gentle boil.
 Reduce heat and cook for 15 minutes.

 - Place the eggplants in the stew and gently press them down into the sauce.
 Cover and cook over low heat for 20-30 minutes.